hschott/ready-websocket-plugin/README.md

 **Assertions**

-When present, assertions will continuously applied against the received stream of messages.
+When present, assertions will be continuously applied against the received stream of messages.
 Only if all given assertions match then this test step succeeds.

 If no assertion is present then the first received message will be set as valid message.